FCBGP/fcbgp-protocol/draft-wang-sidrops-fcbgp-protocol.md

 <!-- It is better to update this part gradually with the completion of this document. -->

-The authors would like to thank Keyur Patel, Jeffery Hass, Andrew, Randy Bush, Maria Matejka, Tobias Fiebig, Nan Geng, Tom Strickx, Susan Hares, Rüdiger Volk, Jun Zhang, and Kotikalapudi Sriram for their review and valuable comments.
+The authors would like to thank Keyur Patel, Jeffery Hass, Andrew, Randy Bush, Maria Matejka, Tobias Fiebig, Nan Geng, Tom Strickx, Susan Hares, Rüdiger Volk, Jun Zhang, Kotikalapudi Sriram, John Scudder, Job Snijders, and Russ Housley for their review and valuable comments.